Support for Metro employees (COVID-19 Reporting, Employee and Technical Support)

 - Managers record all occurrences of when their staff members are tested for COVID-19 or when they need to isolate or quarantine through the COVID-19 Initial Notification Form

 - Managers complete COVID-19 Result Notification Form is completed when the test result is known or the staff member is approved to return to work

 - In the rare event of a confirmed COVID-19 case, the manager will additionally email SER-Reporting@metrotrains.com.au and enter into INX

 Working from Home and our COVID-Safe return to offices

-UPDATE (3 March 2021): Metro is undertaking a safe and staggered return to office locations, in line with official health advice and our Zero Harm and Caring values.
+Metro’s COVIDSafe return to office locations continues to reflect the latest official health advice and our Zero Harm and Caring values.

 All appropriate measures are in place regarding the health and safety of our people.
 This includes around cleaning and other COVID-Safe processes, consistent with official health advice.